Table of Contents

 To help you judge between them, the British Tinnitus Association regularly reviews popular tinnitus treatments and guides you towards those that are both safe and effective.
 That can save you a lot of wasted time, money and dashed hopes.

-So, what does work?
-It depends on the most likely triggers and origin of your tinnitus and what works for the individual.
+So, what treatments are likely to be effective for you?
+It depends on the trigger(s) and cause of your tinnitus and what works for you as an individual.

 Living With the Ringing in Your Ears